sugarcontent/recipe-calculator/README.md

 # recipe-calculator

-This was done in Java, with JUnit test classes.
+This was done in Java, with JUnit test class.
 Choice of IDE: IntelliJ IDEA

 Assumptions made: